 Protecting the osteopathic title policy

-The GOsC's Protecting the osteopathic title enforcement policy sets out how and when we will take action against unregistered individuals who call themselves osteopaths.
+Our Protecting the osteopathic title enforcement policy statement explains how we decide to take action against individuals who are not on our Register but who call themselves osteopaths.

 - osteopathic practitioner

 Our policy confirms that we will focus on cases that present a risk to patient safety and public protection, and that we will adopt a proportionate response if we hear allegations that the title of osteopath is being misused.